garyhooks/twitter_scripts/README.md

 auto_follow.py can read in a text file containing twitter screen names and automatically send follow requests to each person within the list

 find_locals.py will go through a specified users followers and only save their name to a text file if they are in the specified location, e.g. "London".

+purge.py will go through and unfollow all persons that are not following you back.